wusai2333/trib/doc/lab1.md

     User    string    // who posted this trib
     Message string    // the content of the trib
     Time    time.Time // the timestamp
-    Clock   uint64    // a logical clock, not used in lab1 }
+    Clock   uint64    // a logical clock
+}
 ```